pivotal/docs-tap/install-gitops/eso/vault.hbs.md

     For more information, see [Components and installation profiles](../about-package-profiles.hbs.md).

-1. Review the contents of `tap-values.yaml` and move all sensitive values into the AWS Secrets Store secret created in the [Review and store Tanzu Application Platform installation config](#reviewstore-tap-installation-config) section.
+1. Review the contents of `tap-values.yaml` and move all sensitive values into the Vault secret created in the [Review and store Tanzu Application Platform installation config](#reviewstore-tap-installation-config) section.

     For example, if the `iterate-green` cluster is configured with the basic Out of the Box Supply Chain, this might include a passphrase for that supply chain's GitOps flow: